Lisieux: Antiquity

 Lisieux was the capital of the Lexovii.
 In his work, Commentaries on the Gallic War, Caesar mentions a Gallic oppidum, a term which refers to Celtic towns located on the tops of hills.
 The oppidum has been pinpointed to a place referred to as le Castellier, located 3 km to the southwest of the town.
 However the Gallo-Roman city was in fact located where Lisieux is to be found today.

 Middle Ages

 Lisieux was an important center of power in medieval times.
 The bishopric of Lisieux controlled most of the Pays d'Auge by the 12th century.
 King Henry II of England was staying in Lisieux when he announced plans to marry Eleanor of Aquitaine in 1152, and the town remained powerful for several centuries afterwards.
 In the 14th century, the triple scourges of the Plague, war and resulting famine devastated Lisieux and reduced its influence.
 The main judge of Joan of Arc, Pierre Cauchon, became a bishop of Lisieux after Joan's death, and is buried in the Lady Chapel of the cathedral.
+Another celebrated bishop of Lisieux was philosopher Nicole Oresme.